'Wonder Woman' box office hits a pandemic high in cinema, streaming showdown | Entertainment

 'Wonder Woman' box office hits a pandemic high in cinema, streaming showdown

-"Wonder Woman 1984" pulled in roughly $36.1 million at theaters worldwide over the Christmas holiday weekend, distributor Warner Bros. said on Sunday as it confirmed plans for a third film in the superhero franchise.
-Of that total, an estimated $16.7 million came from U.S. and Canadian theaters, the AT&T Inc-owned studio said.
-That ranked as the highest domestic box office opening since the novel coronavirus shuttered theaters in March, though the numbers were a fraction of those typical for a big-budget action flick.
+"Wonder Woman 1984" pulled in $36.1 million at worldwide theaters over the Christmas holiday weekend and boosted streaming viewership on HBO Max, Warner Bros. said on Sunday as it confirmed plans for a third film in the superhero franchise.
+An estimated $16.7 million of the box office total came from U.S. and Canadian theaters, the AT&T Inc-owned studio said on Sunday.
+That ranked as the highest domestic opening since the COVID pandemic shuttered theaters in March, though the numbers were a fraction of usual receipts for a big-budget action flick.
+The 2017 "Wonder Woman" film opened with $103.2 million domestically.

 - READ MORE ON: